"Respect for Life" Resources

 Grief to Grace is a powerful psychological and spiritual journey providing safety and hope in the midst of emotional chaos.
 It provides a model of care that is therapy for the soul.

-The Living Scriptures, together with journaling, group activities, therapeutic facilitation, cognitive restructuring, discussions and grief work, offers an effective healing process grounded in Jesus Christ, the Word of God, and the Sacraments.
+The Living Scriptures, together with journaling, group activities, therapeutic facilitation, cognitive restructuring, discussions, and grief work, offer an effective healing process grounded in Jesus Christ, the Word of God, and the Sacraments.

 Local Contact -Archdiocese of Newark: Jeanne

 A list of centers can be found on the New Jersey Right to Life website: